PencilCode/reference/documents/turtle/dot.html.md

 <h3>Bigger Dots</h3>

-<b>dot</b> accepts an optional second argument, which is the diameter of
-the dot in pixels.
+`dot` accepts an optional second argument, which is the diameter of the dot in pixels.
 Remember that arguments need to be separated by a comma.